-Rollover Contributions - Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
+Rollover Contributions - Participants may also contribute amounts representing distributions from other qualified defined benefit or defined-contribution plans.
 Contributions are subject to certain Internal Revenue Code (IRC) limitations.
-The Plan received \$924,077 and \$381,056 in rollover contributions from other qualified plans in 2014 and 2013, respectively.
+The Plan received \$1,647,532 in rollover contributions from other qualified plans in 2016.

 Participant Accounts - Individual accounts are maintained for each Plan participant.
-Each participant's account is credited with the participant's contribution and related matching and Cheyenne Light profit-sharing non-elective contributions and Plan earnings.
+As applicable, each participant's account is credited with the participant's contribution and related matching, Cheyenne Light profit-sharing non-elective contributions and Plan earnings.
 Cheyenne Light's non-elective contributions are based on a points system (age plus years of vesting service) and are a percentage of the participant's eligible base pay.
 Participant accounts are also charged with withdrawals and an allocation of Plan losses and administrative expenses.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.